 Many of the great investors evolve over time to focus on high quality companies.
 In the post 'Evolution of a Value Manager' I outlined how Buffett, with insight from Munger and the acquisition of See's Candy transitioned from seeking cheap companies [ie cheap PE/, price/book etc] to trying to purchase high quality companies at reasonable prices.
 Li Lu, C.T Fitzpatrick and Mohnish Pabrai are three Buffett disciples who have made a similar transition.

 "See's Candies - it was acquired at a premium over book [value] and it worked.
 Hochschild, Kohn, the department store chain was bought at a discount from book and liquidating value.
 It didn't work.
 Those two things together helped shift our thinking to the idea of paying higher prices for better businesses" Charlie Munger

 The key to understanding the value of high quality companies is compounding.
-There is no universal definition of what high quality is but I think it's fair to say a high quality company is one which is understandable, dominant in it's industry, has a high profit margin and a sustainable rate of return which is above average.
+There is no universal definition of what high quality is but I think it's fair to say a high quality company is one which is understandable, dominant in it's industry, enjoys high barriers to entry, has attractive profit margins and a sustainable rate of return which is above average.
 Other attributes include strong free-cash-flow, a capital light business model, a good runway for sales growth, high quality management and a rock solid balance sheet.
 The highest quality companies have the ability to re-invest free-cashflow back into the business at high rates of return.
 These are compounding machines.

 “The ideal business is one that earns very high returns on capital and that keeps using lots of capital at those high returns.
 That becomes a compounding machine.”
 Warren Buffett